above ground pool maintenance

 How often?
 Once a week is a good rule of thumb.
 However, this can vary depending on usage and weather conditions.
 After a heavy pool party or following a rainstorm, giving your pool a shock treatment can help keep the water crystal clear and safe for swimming.

-Can I leave my above-ground pool up all year?
+Can I leave my above ground pool up all year?

 It depends on where you live.
 In warmer climates, you can leave your pool up all year without much issue.
 However, leaving your pool up can lead to damage if you're in an area that experiences freezing temperatures.
 Water expands when it freezes, causing cracks in your pool's structure or damage to the liner.